wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;There is the witnessed consciousness and there is the witnessing consciousness.
 Is the second the supreme?

 **M:**&ensp;There are the two — the person and the witness, the observer.
 When you see them as one, and go beyond, you are in the supreme state.
 It is not perceivable, because it is what makes perception possible.
-It is beyond being and not being.
+It is beyond beïng and not beïng.
 It is neither the mirror nor the image in the mirror.
 It is what is — the timeless reälity, unbelievably hard and solid.

 **Q:**&ensp;The *jnani* — is he the witness or the Supreme?